lameskhaled/lameskhaled/README.md

 ### `> WHOAMI`

-# I DON’T JUST AUTOMATE TASKS\.
+# I DON'T JUST AUTOMATE TASKS.

-## I DESIGN SYSTEMS THAT THINK, ACT & SCALE\.
+## I DESIGN SYSTEMS THAT THINK, ACT & SCALE.

-I build at the intersection of **intelligent automation, enterprise systems and AI** — turning fragmented processes into digital experiences that are simpler, faster and more reliable\.
+I build at the intersection of **intelligent automation, enterprise systems and AI** — turning fragmented processes into digital experiences that are simpler, faster and more reliable.

 <br>